top of page

 Restore Storage Door Paint

-How to tell if the surface is clean enough to coat: The way that the surface looks wet with water after it is cleaned is the way it will look when it is coated. *** Make sure water does NOT bead up on surface and there are NO bubbles when rinsing and the water sheets off.
+How the surface looks wet with water after it is cleaned is the way it will look when it is coated.

 Once the door is clean, the finish will still be dull.
-Application of Everbrite™ will bring out the color and luster of the metal.
+Application of Everbrite will bring out the color and luster of the metal.

-When applying Everbrite™ Coating, the temperature of the metal should not be extremely cold or you may get some runs before the coating dries.
+When applying Everbrite Coating, the temperature of the metal should not be extremely cold or you may get some runs before the coating dries.
 The metal should not be very hot either.
 Put the back of your hand on the door and if the temperature is too hot to leave your hand comfortably for 5 seconds, the metal is too hot.
 Work on the sun side on cold days and the shade side on hot days.

-TO WIPE EVERBRITE™ ON THE SURFACE
+TO WIPE EVERBRITE ON THE SURFACE

 • Clearcoat Applicator.